sponge104/termiauth/README.md

 but if you want me to make it into a gui tell me or something because if enough people tell me i will do it

 you can export this from oneauth idk about others i havent really tested those so contact me here if you wan't me to test them / implement them

 no stupid tracking just a minimal termiauth app :)

+v1.0

+the base thing with a passphrase

+v1.1

+i added a security question thing incase you forgot your passphrase

 @sfdb on discord